 Your wellbeing is your mental, physical and emotional health and we want to ensure that you're having the best time at University; be that with your studies or your personal life.

-Making sure you're keeping yourself healthy is an important part of your wellbeing and there are plenty of steps you can take to ensure you stay free from colds, flu's and infections.
-Check out Public Health England for more information on staying well as a student and read the PHE Fact sheet.
+Making sure you're keeping yourself physically healthy is an important part of your wellbeing.
+There are plenty of steps you can take to ensure you stay free from colds, flu's and infections.
+Read our guide on contagious diseases to keep healthy and in the know.

 If you're not sure what health service you need, download the Ask NHS app (available on Android and Apple) to get guidance on the best service for you.